 Kresak, Jesse Lee

 Jesse Lee Kresak, MD is a practicing Neuropathologist and Assistant Professor in the College of Medicine.
 In her clinical practice, she routinely diagnoses brain tumors, central nervous system infections, and neurodegenerative diseases (such as ALS) at the microscope and performs weekly brain cutting for the autopsy service.
-She teaches medical students in their second-year neuroscience course, as well as residents and fellows.
+She teaches medical students in their neuroscience course, as well as residents and fellows.
 Her research focuses on the immune microenvironment of brain tumors.

 Sheryl Kroen, Associate Professor of History, did her graduate work in modern European History at University of California, Berkeley.
 Her specialty is intellectual and cultural history of Europe since the eighteenth century.
 She has taught in study abroad programs in Paris, and currently directs the History Department's UF in Cambridge Program.
 Two-time recipient of the College of Liberal Arts and Sciences Teacher of the Year Award and a graduate teaching award from the History Department, Kroen regularly offers classes on the History of France, The History of Consumption and Capitalism, the Enlightenment and the History of Women--especially writing women.
 For her archival research in France, Germany, and Britain she has been supported by many grants (Fulbright, Humboldt, ACLS, German Marshall Fund).